 If you or a loved one experience any of the above symptoms, a Neuro-Vision Evaluation conducted by a Neuro Optometrist is the only means of getting a clear and accurate diagnosis.
 If you’re interested in better understanding the seriousness and severity of the symptoms you or a loved one are experiencing, we encourage you to take our Vision Symptom Quiz.

 Convergence excess is a common binocular vision deficit that is typically developed in childhood or in school years but can persist as an adult.
 Other medical conditions can cause convergence issues, however, those are often triggered as a sudden onset of symptoms rather than long-standing over time.

-After your Neuro-Vision Evaluation, Dr. Talaber will estimate the number of Vision Therapy sessions needed based on the severity of the condition.
+After your Neuro-Vision Evaluation, Dr. Talaber will estimate the number of Vision Therapy sessions needed for your convergence excess treatment based on the severity of the condition.
 Reading glasses can be a helpful supplement to therapy.